-I’ve been using AMP since it’s launch in 2016.
-I’ve seen it load instantly & do the magic for one of my blog that has well 70% of traffic coming from mobile phones.
+I’ve been using AMP since its launch in 2016.
+I’ve seen it load instantly & do the magic for one of my blogs that has well 70% of traffic coming from mobile phones.

-Mobile usage is increasing day in day out & it’s a no brainer.
+Mobile usage is increasing day in and day out & it’s a no-brainer.
 So much so, that, according to Statista, 77% of users spend more time on apps than on websites.

-This shouldn’t instil an idea in you to create an mobile app for your website right away, but understand the reason why the users are glued to apps than websites.
+This shouldn’t instill an idea in you to create a mobile app for your website right away, but understand the reason why the users are glued to apps than websites.

 It’s the UX that keeps them glued.
 It’s the immersive experience within the app that makes them stay longer.

-At the time of launching, it was partnered with only a handful of players like CNN, Wired, Mashable & The Washington post.
-But now, it’s open for all.
-Furthermore, if you were to implement web stories last year, you’d need to be aware of HTML to begin with.
+At the time of launching, it was partnered with only a handful of players like CNN, Wired, Mashable & The Washington Post.
+But now, it’s open to all.
+Furthermore, if you were to implement web stories last year, you’d need to be aware of HTML, to begin with.